tari-project/tari/RFC/src/RFC-0230_HTLC.md

 A normal Mimblewimble UTXO does not have a notion of being a [multisig] UTXO.
 The UTXO is hidden inside the commitment `C(v,r) = r·G + v·H` by virtue of being blinded.
 However, the blinding factor `r` can be composed of multiple blinding factors where `r = r1 + r2 + ... + rn`.
 The output commitment can then be constructed as `C(v,r) = r1·G + r2·G + ... + rn·G + v·H = (r1 + r2 + ... + rn)·G + v·H` where each participant keeps their private blinding factor hidden and only provides their public blinding factor.
 A multi-party aggregated signature (aggsig) scheme like Musig may be employed to sign such a transaction so that all parties' interests can be protected.

 The base layer is oblivious as to how the commitment and related signature were constructed.
-To open such commitment (in order to spend it) only the n-of-n blinding factor `r` is required, and not the original aggsig that was used to sign the transaction.
+To open such commitments (in order to spend it) only the n-of-n blinding factor `r` is required, and not the original aggsig that was used to sign the transaction.
 The parties that wants to open the commitment needs to collaborate with special scriptless scripts to produce the n-of-n blinding factor `r`.

 ### Hashed Time Locked Contract